 Raw foods seem to have the highest quality of digestive enzymes

 so do eat the ones you can tolerate, raw as often as possible.

-Fiber is great by try to get most of it from foods vs starches
+Fiber is great by try to get most of it from foods versus

-such as cereals.
-Grains are encouraged but as the smaller amount
+starches such as cereals.
+Grains are encouraged but as the smaller

 Many of the items listed in the Metabolism Boosters article I wrote,